 The Full-Time MBA program is proud to be a diverse program with students representing countries from all over the world.
-The incoming Class of 2012 is made up of 35% international students.
+The incoming class for fall 2013 is made up of 26% international students.

-International students must submit either a TOEFL or IELTS exam score for consideration for admission.
+International students must submit either a TOEFL or IELTS exam score to be considered for admission.
 The MBA program requires a minimum TOEFL score of 250 (computer-based), 600 (paper-based) or 100 (TOEFL-iBT).
 In place of the TOEFL, the IELTS may be submitted for admission consideration.
 The MBA program requires a minimum score of 7.0 on the IELTS.